-1. Promotes a positive profile of the Greek system by providing overall supervision and coordination of the recognized fraternities and sororities on campus.
+1. Promotes a positive profile of the fraternity and sorority community by providing overall advisement, training, and support of the recognized social fraternities and sororities on campus.

-2. Assists in the development of a responsible Greek system through advising the Interfraternity Council, Panhellenic Council, National Pan-Hellenic Council, Order of Omega, and other Greek councils and committees.
+2. Assists in the development of a responsible fraternity and sorority community through advising the PHA, NPHC, Order of Omega, and other fraternity and sorority life councils and committees.

-3. Assists in establishing and/or maintaining the position of the Greek system within the collegial environment by ensuring their understanding of and compliance with all University policies, as well as municipal, state, and federal laws.
+3. Assists in establishing and/or maintaining the position of the fraternity and sorority community within the collegial environment by ensuring their understanding of and compliance with all University policies, the Student Code of Rights and Responsibilities, the Fraternity and Sorority Life Governance Statement, as well as municipal, state, and federal laws.

-4. Addresses Greek judicial matters as necessary, including advising the Greek Standards Board, assisting the Judicial Affairs Office, and communicating with the police substation.
+4. Addresses fraternity and sorority judicial matters as necessary, assists the Office of Student Conduct, and communicates with the police substation.

-5. Provides positive guidance and mentoring for student members of Greek organizations by assisting in the selection and orientation of faculty advisors.
+5. Provides positive guidance and mentoring for student members of the fraternity and sorority community by assisting in the selection and orientation of faculty advisors.

-6. Develops a cooperative relationship with alumni advisors and general headquarters representative by working with them on chapter matters.
+6. Develops a cooperative relationship with alumni advisors and general headquarters by working with them on individual chapter matters.

-7. Promotes a positive image of the University by assisting the Associate Director of Student Engagement in the planning, development, implementation, coordination, and evaluation of major University-wide special events, and assists with other staff-initiated programs.
+7. Promotes a positive image of the University by assisting the Associate Director of Student Engagement in the planning, development, implementation, coordination, and evaluation of major University-wide special events and leadership programs, and assists with other staff-initiated programs.

 8. Manages financial resources, within budget limits, in accordance with University guidelines under the guidance and supervision of the Associate Director of Student Engagement by planning, developing, and monitoring the departmental budget.

-9. Assists in establishing and continuing a cooperative relationship between the Greek, Springfield, and University communities by facilitating the Greek Relationship Statement, serving as a liaison and communicating planned student activities to the Greek leadership, and encouraging their participation.
+9. Assists in establishing and continuing a cooperative relationship between the fraternity and sorority community, Springfield, and University communities by facilitating the Fraternity and Sorority Life Governance Statement, serving as a liaison and communicating planned student activities to the fraternity and sorority life leadership, and encouraging their participation.

-10. Ensures that the goals and objectives of Greek Life and its programs are included in the annual goals and objectives for the Office of Student Engagement.
+10. Ensures that the goals and objectives of Fraternity and Sorority Life and its programs are included in the annual goals and objectives for the Office of Student Engagement.